ChimneySwift/fruit_tools/README.md

 ## Notes
 * This mod is a work in progress, tool capabilities etc. are subject to change, the code is still slightly messy, if you have any suggestions for improvements, start a GitHub issue, comment on the minetest forums (forum.minetest.net) or modify the code and create a pull request.

+* Satisfy optional dependency "mobs" for throwing foods and optional dependency "3darmor" for sheilds.

+* The dependancy "farming" refers to TenPlus1's farming_redo, not the farming mod from minetest_game.

 ## Changelog
 * No changes yet!